ptdriscoll/klrn-donor-analytics/README.md

 Using a list of donor ids from the Allegiance download, demographics are pulled into a separate .xlsx file from WealthEngine.
 This Excel file needs to have `AcctID`, `Gender`, `Age`, and `Income` columns.
 The file is placed in the `data/raw/` directory.

-PBS Passport video views are layered over data using [KLRN's Passport Analytics Database](https://github.com/ptdriscoll/klrn-passport-analytics-database), which is a desktop application.
+PBS Passport video views are layered over data using [KLRN's Passport Analytics Database](https://github.com/ptdriscoll/klrn-passport-analytics-database), a desktop application.

 Tests can be set up by running a small dataset from an Allegiance download that covers all variables, and in turn using the ids from that data pull to get demographics and Passport views, and then inspecting results to make sure they are what was expected.
 NOTE: code for cluster tests always produce four clusters.